Causal Fine-Tuning under Latent Confounded Shift: Algorithm: Causal Fine-Tuning

 where $x$ is sampled from $p(x)$ and used to calculate $r_0, r_1$.
 The first term enforces invariance across environments.
 The entropy terms maximize the diversity in representations, reducing the risk of collapse.

-\paragraph{Component 3: Retrieving Local Features} This component focuses on constructing local features $\Phi$, which are taken from the first $k$ layers of $p(r_1~|~x)$.
-In particular, we use the representation from the $k^{\text{th}}$ layer.
-In our running example of a pre-trained language model, we use $k=1$, which is the embedding layer.
-Our justification is that using the first layer provides a better low-level signal~\citep{lecun2015deep,goodfellow2016deep,yu2023natural}.
+\paragraph{Component 3: Learning Local Representation} This component focuses on learning local representation $\Phi$ from the fine-tuned model intermediate activations, in theory any layer of the model can be used to learn $\Phi$.
+In our running example, we use the embedding layer, which is similar to the setup in~\cite{mao2022causal}.
+This can be further justified that the first layer provides a better low-level signal~\citep{lecun2015deep,goodfellow2016deep}.
+See more discussion in Appendix~\ref{sec:feature_phi_and_does_it_work}.

+To assess the sensitivity of $\Phi$ extraction, we conduct a layer-sensitivity study across the embedding layer, early transformer layers, intermediate layers, and the last layer (shown in Table \ref{tab:different-phi-depth}).
+The results show that CFT is reasonably stable across layer choices, but the current embedding-layer design is strongest under the more severe shifts, while intermediate and higher-layer choices can remain competitive in weaker-shift regime.
+This is consistent with our hypothesis that lower-layer features provide a stronger low-level signal for capturing shift-sensitive cues, whereas higher layers increasingly mix in more stable semantic information that is better attributed to $C$.